KooroshAsil/ChronoQuest/README.md

 ## 📂 Structure

 - **notes/** — 📝 friendly explanations and practical notes on time series concepts.
 - **projects/** — 🧪 concise project summaries, results, and code pointers.
+- **datasets/** — 📊 ontains the datasets used across the projects.
 - **README.md** — 📖 this overview of the repository and how to use it.

 ## 🚀 Using This Repository